awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 The export feature allows you to export manual Lightsail disk snapshots but doesn't currently support manual snapshots of managed databases\.
 Disk snapshots can be rehydrated as Amazon EBS volumes from the Amazon EC2 console or API\.

 **What Lightsail resources can I export?**
-The Lightsail export to Amazon EC2 feature is designed to support the export of Linux and Windows instances and their attached block storage \(if applicable\) to Amazon EC2\.
-It also supports the export of unattached block storage disks to Amazon EBS\.
-It does not currently support the export of load balancers, databases, static IPs or DNS records\.
-Additionally, snapshots of cPanel & WHM, Django, and Ghost instances cannot be exported to Amazon EC2 at this time\.
+The Lightsail export to Amazon EC2 feature is designed to support the export of Linux and Windows instance snapshots to Amazon EC2\.
+It also supports the export of block storage disk snapshots to Amazon EBS\.
+It does not currently support the export of databases, container services, content delivery network \(CDN\) distributions, load balancers, static IPs, and DNS records\.
+Additionally, snapshots of Django, Ghost, and cPanel & WHM instances cannot be exported to Amazon EC2 at this time\.

 ## Tags in Lightsail<a name="amazon-lightsail-faq-tagging"></a>